Down on the Farm (Charley Pride song)

 "Down on the Farm" is a song written by Eddie Setser, John Greenebaum and Troy Seals, and recorded by American country music artist Charley Pride.
 It was released in January 1985 as the first single from his Greatest Hits, Volume 2 compilation album.
 The song became a top 40 hit on the Billboard country chart.

 Background and content

-Charley Pride's sound a style began to transition more towards country pop rather than the traditional country of his earlier years.
+Charley Pride's sound and style began to transition more towards country pop rather than the traditional country of his earlier years.
 This style continued into the early 1980s while he was still on RCA Records.
 This sound was also exemplified on "Down on the Farm," which was composed by John Greenebaum, Eddie Sester and Troy Seals.
 The song was recorded in November 1984 at Music City Hall, a studio located in Nashville, Tennessee.
 The session was produced by Blake Mevis, whom had previously composed material that Pride recorded.
 Additionally, the song "Now and Then" was recorded during the same studio session.